 Tiramisu, a swank new restaurant serving Italian foods interlaced with Japanese flavours, has settled into Montreal’s Chinatown.
 It’s located just behind the lion-flanked arches on Saint-Laurent, corner Viger, on the ground floor of Hilton’s newly constructed Hampton & Homewood Suites hotel.
 A representative for the restaurant says it’s currently in its “soft opening” phase, with its official debut planned for November 26.

-Incorporating Japanese ingredients into classic Italian dishes, Tiramisu’s menu includes arancini made with sushi rice and served with a miso-based aioli, lasagna layered with a tonkotsu sauce and asian celery; rigatoni arrabiata seasoned with Japanese spice blend togarashi; and a yuzu-flavoured hot sauce at-hand to drizzle on top of it all.
-For dessert, diners can take their pick between panacotta made with white soy and honey, or — what else, but — tiramisu spiked with Japanese whiskey.
+Incorporating Japanese ingredients into classic Italian dishes, Tiramisu’s menu includes arancini made with sushi rice and served with a miso-based aioli; lasagna layered with a tonkotsu sauce and Asian celery; rigatoni arrabiata seasoned with Japanese spice blend togarashi; and a yuzu-flavoured hot sauce at-hand to drizzle on top of it all.
+For dessert, diners can pick between panna cotta made with white soy and honey or — what else but — tiramisu spiked with Japanese whiskey.

 For drinks, there are sakes and wines, plus a cocktail list put together by Old Montreal drinking favourite Coldroom.
 Here, again, diners can expect Italian standards (say, a negroni) with a Japanese twist (say, smoked plum).